NickHeiner/jscodemod/docs/ai.md

 #### Set [`temperature`](https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature) low
 The higher the `temperature`, the more "creative" the AI gets.
 When transforming code, we generally don't want creativity.

+#### Set [`max_tokens`](https://beta.openai.com/docs/api-reference/completions/create#completions/create-max_tokens) to match the input length
+`max_tokens` determines how long of a response the AI will generate.
+(Tokens are not the same as characters; see the [tokenizer](https://beta.openai.com/tokenizer).)

+In my experimenting, I saw that the AI would sometimes include extraneous content.
+For instance, I'd ask it to transform a React class component to a functional one, and it would give me three ways to do it, plus some comments explaining what's going on.

+One way to address this is to explicitly say things like "don't add new comments" in the prompt.

+But you can also set the `max_tokens` to be something close to length of your input file, which gives the AI less room to add extraneous content.

 #### Give Multiple Examples
 If you're defining your own codemod with examples, make sure to give a few examples that exercise different conditions.
 For instance: